onyeka-hub/Project-27/README.md

 ### Installing Kustomize

-Kustomize comes pre bundled with kubectl version >= 1.14.
+Kustomize comes pre-bundled with kubectl version >= 1.14.
 You can check your version using kubectl version.
 If version is 1.14 or greater there’s no need to take any steps.

 For a stand alone Kustomize installation(aka Kustomize cli), go through the official documentation to install Kustomize – Here https://kubectl.docs.kubernetes.io/installation/kustomize/